darth10/darth10.github.io/resources/templates/md/pages/about.md

 I like programming in C#, Clojure, Haskell, JavaScript and C.
 I'm obsessed with using GNU/Linux and Emacs for everything.
-I'm particularly fond of mathematics, cloud computing and open source technologies.
+I'm particularly fond of mathematics, distributed computing and open source technologies.

 <br>